 Kratom Capsules vs. Kratom Tea

-Today, the best way to brew kratom tea is to use kratom tea bags.
-Good kratom tea bags are filled with premium, crushed leaf kratom.
-The crushed leaf is necessary, as micronized powder fits through the pores of the tea bag, resulting in a gritty tea.
-To assist in flavor and effect, you can also purchase kratom tea bags with supplementary herbs and essential oils.
+In the US, the easiest and best way to brew kratom tea is to use kratom tea bags.
+Good kratom tea bags are filled with premium, crushed leaf kratom—not powder.
+Micronized powder fits through the pores of tea bags, resulting in a gritty tea.

 Benefits of Kratom Tea Bags